oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn01.md

 -------
 # 4 Advanced Techniques

-## 4.1 Namespaces, Packages, and Referencing
+## 4.1 Packages and Namespaces

-Section 6 of the [[JADN](#jadn-v10)] specification introduces the use of packages to aid in organizing JADN schemas.
-This section provides additional information on the use of packages, along with associated concepts such as namespaces and referencing.
+Section 6 of the [[JADN](#jadn-v10)] specification introduces the use of packages as the mechanism for organizing JADN schemas.
+This section provides additional information on the use of packages, along with the associated concept of namespaces.

 ### 4.1.1 Packages